Different Types of Semi-Trailer Axles

 Certain large trucks and heavy haul semi-trailers have triple axle configurations.
 A common configuration includes a tandem drive axle with an air-lift third axle.
 This third axle allows for greater axle load capacity and enables heavy trucks to drive across soft ground.

-It’s common to see dump trucks raise the third axle when driving to a construction site only to lower the third axle when crossing lawns or soft soil.
+It’s common to see dump trucks raise the third axle when driving to a construction site, only to lower it when crossing lawns or soft soil.
 The third axle distributes the weight over a greater area and prevents the truck from sinking into the ground.

-In the same way, heavy capacity semi-trailers use third axles to displace load weight across more axles.
+In the same way, heavy-capacity semi-trailers use third axles to displace load weight across more axles.
 This enables the semi-trailer to comply with roadway weight restrictions.
-As with dump trucks, third axles in semi-trailers allow heavily-loaded trailers to successfully drive across soft ground.
+As with dump trucks, third axles in semi-trailers allow heavily loaded trailers to drive across soft ground successfully.

 Pros of Triple Axles